ricelinux/riceman/README.md

 ## Window Managers

 These window managers are split into a few different groups.
 The main distinction amongst them is whether or not they allow a config file param.
-I'm really not to sure why
+I'm really not to sure why they wouldn't all allow some kind of config file/dir specification, but there needs to be a different solution for those that don't.

 ### Supported, tested